Historic Architecture / Rehabilitation Tax Credits

-Our office serves as the statewide representative for the Federal and State Historic Rehabilitation Income Tax Credit Programs.
-These credits offer income tax credits for the rehabilitation of income-producing properties listed in the National Register of Historic Places, and incentivize revitalization of historic real estate and level the playing field when redevelopment exceeds the cost of new construction.
+Our office is the statewide facilitator for both the Federal and State Historic Rehabilitation Income Tax Credit Programs.
+These credits offer income tax credits for the rehabilitation of income-producing properties listed in the National Register of Historic Places.
+Both programs incentivize the revitalization of income-producing historic real estate and level the playing field when redevelopment exceeds the cost of new construction.

-The Federal credit awards successful applicants an income tax credit equal to 20% of their rehab investment.
+The Federal tax credit uses a three-part application to award successful applicants an income tax credit equal to 20% of their rehab investment.
 The State of Montana’s income tax credit is equal to 25% of the amount an owner claims under the Federal program.
 Those wishing to claim the state credit must first be certified for credits under the Federal program.
-Since 1990, these programs have leveraged $48.8 million in private investment towards Montana’s historic buildings, earning property owners $9.7 million in federal credits and $2.4 million in state.
-While owners realize immediate tax benefits, Montana sees real benefits through job creation, increased property values, and an improved tax base.

 Some state-owned properties on which we advise include those in Virginia City, Reeder's Alley in Helena, and the Moss Mansion in Billings.